VocabHunter/vocabhunter.github.io/download.md

 # Install Java 8

-You will need Java 8 installed and configured on your system.
+You will need **Java 8** installed and configured on your system.
 You can find it on the [Java Website](https://java.com/download/).
-Make sure you've got Java 8: VocabHunter won't run on earlier versions of Java.
+Make sure you've got Java 8: VocabHunter won't run on other versions of Java.

 _NB: For now you will need Java 8.
-A Java 9 compatible version of VocabHunter is coming soon.
+A Java 10 compatible version of VocabHunter is coming soon.
 Watch this space!_

 # Apple Mac